Privacy Policy — Smartensity

 9. Children and minors

 The App is intended for persons who are 18 years of age or older (full legal capacity).
 The minimum age of 18 is required per owner decision #870 (2026-06-05) and is enforced by the profile validator (age_years ≥ 18).
-[UNCERTAIN — lawyer: to be validated before the beta launch]

 We do not knowingly collect data from persons under 18.
 If we determine that an account belongs to a person under that age, we will delete it without undue delay.